Introduction

 - Add the constraints to the namespace

-- Turn the links into lookups and add them to the namespace
+- Turn the links into lookups and permutations and add them to the namespace

 The result is a monolithic AIR where: